What Does a Private Security Guard Do?

 There are certain qualities and skills a private security guard must possess:

-Private security guards work for apartment complexes, corporations, gated communities, retail stores, shopping malls, private universities, and even private residences.
+Private security guards work for apartment complexes, corporations, gated communities, retail stores, shopping malls, private universities, and private residences.
 Essentially, if a private person, business, or organization feels they need added protection, they might hire security guards to ensure the safety of themselves, their clients, and their assets.

 Private security guards may work steady shifts or according to the needs of their employer.